Modern vehicles are equipped with many drive modes designed to give you a customized experience based on your needs.

-What is Eco Mode and is it really worthwhile?
+What is Eco Mode, and is it really worthwhile?
 This economical mode is meant to save fuel and protect the environment, but when should it be used?
-We examine the benefits of Eco mode and examine the proper use.
+Today I will examine the benefits of Eco mode, and examine the proper use.

 What Is Eco Mode?